About Us

 Our Workplace Risk Assessment

 Benetas engages employees that align with our values and we comply with all relevant local and national laws related to human rights and modern slavery in our workplace.
 As an organisation a strong focus is placed on managing the health, safety and wellbeing of our employees and volunteers.
-We are committed to maintaining a diverse and inclusive workplace, treating people with respect and dignity, and have no tolerance for discrimination or harassment.
+We are committed to maintaining a diverse and inclusive workplace, treating people with respect, dignity and have no tolerance for discrimination or harassment.

 Our Investment Funds Management Policy